Gum Recontouring in Ardmore

 Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 Are you embarrassed by your smile for reasons other than tooth problems?
 Perhaps you have bright teeth that are perfectly straight, but you have a gummy smile.
 Or perhaps your gums are unevenly covering your teeth.
 Dr. Lindsey Marshall provides gum recontouring for her cosmetic dentistry patients in the Philadelphia area.

+Gum contouring or gum reshaping is an effective treatment for patients whose teeth appear to be short or misshapen due to excess gum tissue, or for those who have an uneven gum line.
 The line of your smile and the teeth that show when you smile are determined by several factors:

 - The size and shape of your teeth

 - The size and shape of your lips

 - The amount of gum tissue you have